markpluslabs/react-markplus/README.md

 ## Included toolbar Items

 - `'about'`
-  - show a modal about Markdown Plus
+  - show a modal about MarkPlus
 - `'|'`
   - a vertical separator
 - `'bold'`